![]() |

 of the first London Missionary Society missionaries at Point Venus in

-Papeete on 5 March with celebrations
+Papeete on 5 March with However, what draws the

 whole of French Polynesia to a standstill is a canoe race.
 The Hawaiki